bitsofcotton/bitsofcotton/README-shadow.md

 sites.google.com has something buggy on javascript nor someone mitms on line.
 So we have to delete sites.google.com/view/bitsofcotton site.
 (Text cursor bug.)
 And they are archived into web drives because of no response from anyone .

+I saw a brain outsourcing service via some social bookmark hot entries, I don't have any relation with them.

+I need the time to read the things I bought before (the books from publishers and the reports that google scholar finds, and the games that i.e. amazon sales.)